sarahsindet/Delanis-Studios/README.md

 * pull the repository link to your local host
 * To open the live site click on the gh-page link in description.

-## Known Bugs
-fixing on how to cal the exact name since we have different months with different number of days

 ## Technologies Used
  <!-- To develop this webpage i used vs-code as my text editor.The site is built on HTML, CSS, Javascript and Bootstrap. -->